theislab/paperbee/README.md

 <img src="images/papersbee_logo.png" width="200" height="auto" alt="logo"/>

-Papersbee is a Python application designed to daily look for new scientific papers and post them.
-Currently, the following channels are supported:
+Papersbee is a Python application for searching new scientific papers and posting them to your favorite channels:

 - Slack
 - Zulip